fpgmaas/pypi-scout/README.md

     download_count >= 250
 )
 SELECT
-  rd.project AS project_name,
+  rd.project AS name,
-  dm.description AS project_description,
+  dm.description AS description,
+  dm.summary AS summary,
-  dm.version AS latest_project_version,
+  dm.version AS latest_version,
-  rd.download_count AS project_number_of_downloads
+  rd.download_count AS number_of_downloads
 FROM
   recent_downloads rd
 JOIN